First 1,000 days: Nutrition and development

 Sufficient overall nutrition within the first 1,000 days is vital to healthy neurological and physical growth.
 This includes, but is not limited to adequate amounts of macronutrients, micronutrients, as well as essential vitamins.
 The concept of adequate nutrition applies to both the carrying mother as well as the child.
 Carrying mothers have an increased physiological demand due to their unique circumstance of pregnancy.
 Their bodies immediately undergo huge changes which require additional nutritional needs.
 It is also important that mothers sustain adequate nutrition post delivery.
 This is not just for their own health but the health of their child as breastfeeding is a way that newborns obtain vital macronutrients, micronutrients, and vitamins.
 There are some macronutrients, micronutrients, and vitamins that may be better obtained and retained if acquired through breastfeeding which is why it is crucial that mothers maintain adequate nutrition post delivery.
 Key macronutrients include proteins and long-chain polyunsaturated fatty acids (LC-PUFA), while some key micronutrients include choline, iron, zinc, iodine, calcium, and magnesium.
 Essential vitamins are also vital for growth and development.
 This includes: Vitamin A, which is key for fetal development, organogenesis, limb formation, immune functions, mucosal integrity and body symmetry.
 A lack of vitamin A can lead to xerophthalmia, night blindness, and anemia.
 Vitamin D: which is essential for bone development while a deficiency in Vitamin D can lead to the development of rickets disease.
 Folate/folic acid: which prevents neural tube defects (NTDs).
 Children who do not receive adequate nutrition in the first 1,000 days can suffer short and long term health consequences.
 Some of these consequences can be mitigated if identified and addressed early, however they may become harder to rectify as more time passes.
 For the most part macronutrients, micronutrients, and essential vitamins can and should be obtained through a healthy and well balanced diet.
 However sometimes this may not be feasible for either the carrying mother or child.
 In these cases supplementation may be recommended or required.
 Overall, adequate nutrition within the first 1,000 days is a responsibility shared by caregivers (e.g. parents), as well as providers (e.g. pediatricians, social workers, dieticians).

 Childhood obesity

 Since the first 1,000 days of life span both intra- and extrauterine development, dietary requirements can be separated into three distinct phases of dietary development: prenatal, breast or formula feeding, and complementary diet.

 Prenatal

 Maternal factors such as Type I diabetes, pre-pregnancy weight, gestational diabetes, and gestational weight gain are all risk factors for childhood obesity.
 While this relationship between maternal factors and development of childhood obesity is not completely understood, it is theorized that altered intrauterine conditions due to elevated nutrient exposure affect fetal development such that the child is programmed to be at higher risk.
-Interventions to manage maternal pre-existing conditions, as well as gestational complications, such as maintaining health blood sugar levels and blood pressures may help to reduce this risk.
+Interventions to manage maternal pre-existing conditions, as well as gestational complications, such as maintaining healthy blood sugar levels and blood pressure may help to reduce this risk.